 Both flats and sharps must remain in this order, to help us quickly name a song's Key (time to concentrate):

 (F#C#) are the 2 sharps in this D Major scale.
-In the Order of the Sharps, (FCGDAEB), find these two sharps.
-Take the last sharp, (C#), and raise it a Half Step, up to 'D'.
+From the Order of the Sharps, (FCGDAEB), find these two sharps.
+Take the last sharp, (C#), and raise it a Half Step, to 'D'.
 The Name of the Key becomes 'D Major'.

 We raised the last sharp a half step to find the Key's Name.
 How did we know it was the last sharp?
 The Order of the Sharps helped us to count.

 you have 3 sharps (F# C# G#).
 These are the first 3 sharps in the Order of Sharps (FCGDAEB).

 From this, raise the last sharp (G#), a half step, and our Key becomes 'A Major'.
 Arrange the sharps in this order before finding the last sharp.

 "If they understood the song's Key, the written music would be only a reminder to play a note sharp, flat, or natural."

 Furthermore, when playing with other people and different instruments, each person will sharp the same notes (F C and G), since all are in the Key of A Major.
 This is true while playing a scale, or any melody.